migueltorrescosta/migueltorrescosta.github.io/index.md

 ---

 If you want to be up to date with the Puzzles available there is an [RSS Feed]({{ "/feed.xml" | prepend: site.baseurl }}) for you.

-This website is work in progress, and any idea/suggestion to improve it is appreciated.
+I´ve built this website recently, and any idea/suggestion is greatly appreciated.